-There are several important structures within this large complex but none as impressive as the mighty tomb of Humayun, the second emperor of the Mughal Empire.
+There are several important structures within this large complex in Delhi, but none as impressive as Humayun’s Tomb.
+He was the second emperor of the Mughal Empire.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 UNESCO’s World Heritage Centre’s short description of site no. 232: